Simple Dumbbell Exercises for Arms & Chest

 Flat Dumbbell Press

 The bench press is a standard-bearing exercise for strength, and you can do it with dumbbells too.
-This is one of the most effective exercises to train the chest, but you can also work the front delts and triceps as added bonuses.
+This is one of the most effective dumbbell exercises for arms and chest, but you can also work the front delts and triceps as added bonuses.

 Lie on a bench with a dumbbell in each hand.
 Press them up so your arms are straight and the dumbbells are over the chest area.
 Bend the elbows and slowly lower the weights down until they are at the outside of your chest area.
 Don’t try to stretch too far out with the dumbbells.
 If the side closest to the chest can touch the chest, you are good.
 Use the chest to begin the press back up to the starting position, and flex the triceps to finish the press off.
 Squeeze the chest at this position for a moment before beginning the next rep.